 Luisa Rollenhagen is a writer and editor who lives in Berlin.

 If you’ve spent any time in the realm of cryptocurrency—or had your ear talked off by a crypto-enthusiast—, then you may have heard the term “Satoshi” fall a couple of times.
-Satoshi both refers to the person who allegedly invented bitcoin, the most famous cryptocurrency there is, and an actual unit of bitcoin.Buy and Sell Bitcoin, Ethereum, and over a dozen other cryptocurrencies with Wealthsimple.
+Satoshi both refers to the person who allegedly invented bitcoin, the most famous cryptocurrency there is, and an actual unit of bitcoin.Buy and Sell Bitcoin, Ethereum, and dozens more cryptocurrencies with Wealthsimple.
 Sign up and Trade here.

 What is a satoshi?